naasking/AutoDiffSharp/README.md

 # AutoDiffSharp

-Simple automatic differentiation (AD) in C# that uses operator overloading to implement dual numbers for forward mode AD, and what seems to be a new representation for the dual of dual numbers, Codual numbers that implement reverse mode AD.
+This repo implements simple automatic differentiation (AD) in C# via operator overloading to implement dual numbers for forward mode AD, and what seems to be a new representation for the dual of dual numbers, Codual numbers that implement reverse mode AD.

-This probably isn't a super efficient implementation, but it's probably fine for small tests and for learning how AD works.
+This probably isn't a super efficient implementation, but it's fine for small tests and for learning how AD works.

 # Dual Numbers